chenxingqiang/jax-ml/doc/developers/performance.rst

 with build parameters in each submodule ``setup.py``.

 C/C++ generated files are embedded in distributed stable packages.
-The goal is to make it possible to install scikit-learn stable version on any machine with Python, Numpy, Scipy and C/C++ compiler.
+The goal is to make it possible to install jax-learn stable version on any machine with Python, Numpy, Scipy and C/C++ compiler.

 .. _profiling-python-code: